nilegee/familynest/README.md

 - `GET /api/reminders` to list scheduled reminders
 - `POST /api/reminders` to schedule a new reminder

 The client performs `POST` calls with the entire dataset and expects `JSON` responses.
-If the server cannot be reached, the app transparently falls back to the data stored in `localStorage`.